-Billions of pounds of Tax Credits are unclaimed every year by people either forgetting to claim or not bothering.
-Make sure you don't miss out with my step-by-step guide.
+Billions of pounds of Tax Credits are unclaimed every year by people either forgetting or not bothering.
+Make sure you don't miss out with this step-by-step guide.

 What are Tax Credits?

-Child Tax Credit is available for people who are responsible for at least one child, whereas Working Tax Credit is for people on lower incomes.
-Depending on your income, you may be eligible for one or both of these.
+Child Tax Credit is available to anyone responsible for at least one child under 16 (or under 20 and in education or training), while Working Tax Credit is for working people on low incomes.
+Depending on your circumstances, you may be eligible for one or both of these.

 How much money can you get?